Formal Casket Watch

 Casket Watch Guard Change: Old Guards Move Inward

-Final Watch with Departure
+Final Watch Departure

 1. The WC enters the room and marches to a position approximately six paces from the casket and halts.
 Guards assume Attention.